andreim2k/lilygo-t-dongle-s3-usb-hid/README.md

 - The device initializes as a USB HID keyboard
 - A random delay between 7-60 seconds is generated
 - When the timer expires:
+  - LEFT ARROW key is pressed and released
-  - The Shift key is pressed and released
+  - RIGHT ARROW key is pressed and released immediately after (20ms gap)
-  - The LED flashes blue
+  - The LED flashes purple
   - The press counter increments
   - A new random delay is generated
-- The display updates every 100ms to show current status
+- The display updates every 50ms to show current status with smooth animations

 ## Use Cases

-- Preventing screen savers from activating
+- Simulating cursor movement in applications
 - Keeping computer sessions active
-- Testing keyboard input handling
+- Testing arrow key input handling
-- Anti-idle application
+- Anti-idle application with cursor navigation

 ## Code Structure